 What is the membership of the Northern Masonic Jurisdiction?

-At present (June 30, 1987) there are 446,985 Scottish Rite Masons throughout the fifteen states.
-Of this number, 3,700 are Thirty-third Degree Masons comprising the membership of the Supreme Council.
+At present (July 31st, 2018) there are approximately 107,716 Scottish Rite Masons throughout the fifteen states.
+Of this number, 3,374 are Thirty-third Degree Masons comprising the membership of the Supreme Council.

 How does Scottish rite operate?

 There are Scottish Rite centers called “Valleys” in 110 cities and towns in the fifteen states.
 There are four coordinate divisions in Scottish Rite – Lodge of Perfection, covering he 4° to 14° (presiding officer – Thrice Potent Master); Council of Princes of Jerusalem, covering the 15° and 16° (presiding officer – Sovereign Prince); Chapter of Rose Croix, covering the 17° and 18° (presiding officer – Most wise Master), and Consistory of Sublime Princes of the Royal Secret, covering the 19° to 32° (presiding officer – Commander-in-Chief).
 Some Valleys do not have all four divisions and, in such cases, their candidates receive Council, Chapter or Consistory work in neighboring Valleys.

 The Supreme Council is the governing body and meets once a year in formal session.
 From its 3,700 members there are 49 selected for “Active” status.
 This smaller group, which can be likened to a board of directors, elects the officers of the Supreme council and determines its policies.
 There are at least two “Active” members in each state, one of whom is designated as “Deputy” by the Supreme Council, and who exercises supervision of Scottish Rite activities in his state.
 The Supreme Council, itself, is led by a Sovereign Grand Commander with offices at the Lexington, Massachusetts headquarters.